 It also lets the DVC part of the Polynesian keep up with the regular hotel.
 If you remember, in 2021 it had a big overhaul with a new Moana-themed guest rooms, a new porte-cochère installed, and a renovation to the monorail station.

-Unfortunately, Disney needs to maximize revenue, and that land will make a ton more money as a DVC hotel than it will as a dinner show.
+Unfortunately, Disney needs to maximize revenue, and that land will make a ton more money as a DVC resort than it will as a dinner show.
 I don’t like it as much as you don’t, but that’s the way it is.

 Amenities and Dining